knative/docs/docs/eventing/features/authorization.md

 - Others:
     - [KafkaSink](./../sinks/kafka-sink.md)

+## Default Authorization Mode

+Administrators can set a default authorization mode using the `defaultAuthorizationMode` feature flag, which Knative Eventing will use whenever no `EventPolicy` applies to a resource.
+The available modes are:

+* `allow-all`: All requests are allowed.
+* `deny-all`: All requests are denied, enforcing the creation of EventPolicies.
+* `allow-same-namespace`: Only requests from subjects within the same namespace are allowed.
+(Default)

 ## Defining an EventPolicy

 An `EventPolicy` defines rules for event delivery by specifying which subjects (service accounts or event sources) are allowed to send events to designated event consumers.